jmbannon/ytdl-sub/README.md

 The above example made heavy-use of `ytdl-sub` prebuilt presets and hides many features that are offered. `ytdl-sub` strives to support _any_ use case that first requires a download via yt-dlp.
-Use `ytdl-sub` to download, format, and convert media for your media player to recognized:
+Use `ytdl-sub` to download, format, and convert media for your media player to recognize downloads as:
 - Movies
-- TV shows from multiple sources
+- TV shows
+  - From a single channel or playlist
+  - From multiple channels or playlists
+  - From individual videos
-- Extracted audio podcasts
+- Extracted audio as podcasts
 - Music videos
 - Music, including:
   - Individual songs